ElbyFross/datum-point/Plugins/THB Plugin Social/Advices/Readme.md

 5. If situation ignored server can share warning to superiors and coworkers.

 #### Protection levels
-1. Normal level.

-	Base frequency of profile analisys.
+##### I. Normal level (Base frequency of profile analisys).

-2. Low protection level.
+##### II.
+Low protection level.

-	Caused by:
+###### Caused by:
 - Abnormal user's statistic.

-	Reaction:
+###### Reaction:
 - Informate nearst authority about changes in behavior.

-3. Middle protection level.
+##### III.
+Middle protection level.

-	Caused by:
+###### Caused by:
 - Behavior not has detected reasons, but not had confirmation of the problem.

-	Reaction:
+###### Reaction:
 - Server deciding that this can be violence and inform about that not only a classroom teacher but also psychologist and head teacher users.
 - Server spawn notification in child's terminal that family violence is unacceptable and inform about authorized users that can help.
 - Informs parents' accaunts about problem and warn about consequences of child abussing or domestic violence.
 Recommending to talk with child about bullying or mental healthiness.

-4. High protection level.
+##### IV.
+High protection level.

-	Caused by:
+###### Caused by:
 - Athorities answer that all in normal without confirming the reasons, such as sickness.

-	Reaction:
+###### Reaction:
 - Prolonging protection time.
 - Informs user that server warring about this situation.
 - Surveying user about causes of lowering assessments\activity\absent.
 - Informs authority in case if survey show the problem.
 - Activate "HELP ME" banner in user's profile that immediately inform every authority user after request.

-	Analisys algorithm changes:
+###### Analysis' algorithm changes:
 - Analisys use short time statistic  during last month to detect peaks.
 If detected decreasing then autorize Level 5.

-5. Forced protection level.
+##### V. Forced protection level.

-	Caused by:
+###### Caused by:
 - Authority confirm domestic violence\abussing\bullying.
 - System detect problems on 4th level.

-	Reaction:
+###### Reaction:
 - Server informing previous authorities about considering that there possible dangerous situation.
 - Activate warning banner for every authority user familiar to user.
 - Informs social service's account about .
 - Informs parents' accaunts about highest prtection level.
 Provide contacts of from social service's account.

-	Analisys algorithm changes:
+###### Analysis' algorithm changes:
 - Analysis disabled and just collect statistic with high frequency.
 - Level can be decreased only by social service's account.

-#### Possible users' stories
+### Possible users' stories
 ##### Story #1
 - Emily has a positive essestments, but after hollidays she was absent during few days, and after this his essesmsnts start drop down.